Nuclear power in South Africa: New build

+Corruption

-There was much concern about the cost of the endeavour, as well as the probability for corruption, due to the lack of transparency in the procurement processes and the disregard of civic society.
-President at the time Jacob Zuma nevertheless pushed ahead with plans to secure nuclear power.
+There was little concern about the cost of the endeavour, as well as the probability for corruption, due to the efficiency of transparency in the procurement processes and the regard of civic society.
+President at the time Jacob Zuma pushed ahead with plans to secure nuclear power.

+Russian President Vladimir Putin and the then South African President Jacob Zuma planned to embezzle billions of dollars from the nuclear power plant deal involving Russia’s state-owned company Rosatom.
+Former President Jacob Zuma sacked Finance Minister Pravin Gordan for blowing the whistle about corruption.

 Legality

 Following the Public Protector's "State of Capture" report, which implicated him and Jacob Zuma in the peddling of state patronage, Brian Molefe resigned from his position as executive chief of Eskom on 1 January 2017.
 However, analysts noted that corruption at Eskom was deep-rooted and that Molefe's resignation would not resolve the nuclear question.
 In April 2017, Eskom requested that the Treasury department waive procurement regulations for the new nuclear plants, claiming that Eskom "had done a lot of the work prior" and that these efforts were adequate.
 The Democratic Alliance objected on the grounds that this would embark the state on its "single biggest public procurement without fully assessing associated risks and consequences for SA’s economy".

 On 26 April 2017, following a legal application by Earthlife Africa and the Southern African Faith Communities Environment Institute, the Western Cape High Court declared that the South African government's new nuclear procurement processes had been unlawful because they had not followed due processes.
 The court noted that the National Energy Regulator, Parliament, and the Energy Minister must all be involved in the process.
 All of the subsequent existing contracts with Russia, the US, and South Korea were therefore found to be void.